 These historic sites are unofficially closed on the anniversary of Cyrus the Great (November 29).

-This site is always open for the public, even in official holidays.
-But from June 14 until 18th, visiting this place is exclusively possible for the Zoroastrians as they have annual gatherings in these five days.
+This site is always open to the public, even on official holidays.
+But from June 14 until the 18th, visiting this place is exclusively possible for the Zoroastrians as they have annual gatherings on these five days.

-This museum is closed on Sundays and from May 15 until 21st every year.
-In the Nowruz holidays, the site opens every day.
+This museum is closed on Sundays and from May 15 until the 21st every year.
+During the Nowruz holidays, the site opens every day.

-Isfahan private music museum opens for visiting all the year except the list of seven holidays and
+Isfahan private music museum opens for visits all year except the list of seven holidays and

 -21st March: The first day of Persian New Year, 1st of Farvardin month

 -2nd of April: Nature's Day or Sizdah Bedar Day